geoffreybennett/alsa-scarlett-gui/README.md

 the driver or this control panel in any way.
 Thanks to Laurent Debricon who got me started on the Gen 3 drivers by donating a 4i4.

-If you like it, please consider a donation to say thank you as it was expensive to purchase one of each model for development and testing!
+If you like this software, please consider a donation to say thank you as it was expensive to purchase one of each model for development and testing!
 Any donation is appreciated.

 - https://liberapay.com/gdb
 - https://paypal.me/gdbau